-Significantly, companies authorized to operate in states with medical marijuana laws and robust regulatory schemes enjoy additional protection under the Rohrabacher-Blumenauer Amendment (it is also sometimes referred to as the "Rohrabacher-Farr" or "Joyce-Leahy" Amendment) (the "Amendment").
+Significantly, companies authorized to operate in states with medical marijuana laws and robust regulatory schemes enjoy additional protection under the Amendment.
 The Amendment was first approved in 2014 and prevents the U.S. Department of Justice from using federal funds to prosecute state-compliant medical marijuana operators in states that have legal (medical) cannabis programs.
 Moreover, the Amendment has been included in the federal budget approved by Congress since its introduction.
 It should be noted; however, that the Amendment must be renewed each fiscal year in order to remain in effect.